Maverick (film): Plot

-In the American Old West, gambler Bret Maverick is on his way to a major five-card draw poker tournament being held on the paddle steamer Lauren Belle, intending to prove he is the best card player alive.
-Short $3,000 of the $25,000 tournament entry fee, Maverick travels to the town of Crystal River to collect on debts and accrue poker winnings.
-During one game, he encounters the ill-tempered gambler Angel and young con artist Annabelle Bransford.
-He wins a massive pot from Angel, but is forced to flee without his winnings.
+In the American Old West, card sharp and con artist Bret Maverick is en route to a major five-card draw poker tournament held aboard the paddle steamer Lauren Belle, intending to determine how skilled a poker player he really is.
+Short $3,000 of the $25,000 entry fee, Maverick travels to the town of Crystal River to collect debts and win money through poker.
+During one game, he encounters young con artist Annabelle Bransford and defeats the ill-tempered gambler, Angel.

-Maverick and Bransford share a stagecoach with Marshal Zane Cooper, and together the three set out of Crystal River.
-They narrowly escape a fatal plunge into a ravine after their elderly driver suddenly dies, and later aid a group of missionary settlers who have been robbed by bandits disguised as Indians.
-The settlers offer Maverick a percentage of the recovered money they desperately need to start their mission, while one spinster missionary suggests marriage to Cooper, but both men turn down the offers.
-The trio and the settlers are then cornered by a large band of real Indians whose leader, Joseph, is an old friend of Maverick's, but no one else in the group is aware of this.
-Maverick feigns sacrificing himself to allow the others to escape, then tries to collect the $1,000 that Joseph owes him.
-The two swindle a Russian archduke out of the needed amount with a scheme that "allows" him to hunt and kill an Indian (Maverick, in disguise).
+Maverick and Bransford share a stagecoach with Marshal Zane Cooper, and together the three leave Crystal River.
+They narrowly escape plunging into a ravine after their elderly driver suddenly dies, then aid a group of missionary settlers by recovering their stolen money from a gang of bandits.
+Maverick is rewarded with a share of the money, but feels guilty and returns it, much to Bransford's ire.
+The group is then cornered by a band of Indians led by Joseph, who is secretly a friend of Maverick's.
+Maverick feigns sacrificing himself to allow the others to escape.
+He later learns Joseph does not have the $1,000 he owes him, so they swindle a Russian archduke out of the money by staging a hunt in which the archduke believes he is killing an Indian—Maverick in disguise.

-Still seething over his loss in the Crystal River game, Angel receives a telegram instructing him to stop Maverick.
-Angel and his men catch Maverick and try to hang him, leaving him bound on his horse surrounded by rattlesnakes, but he escapes after they have departed.
-Still $2,000 short, he makes his way to the Lauren Belle and finds Bransford, who is still $4,000 short herself.
-Spotting the archduke aboard, Maverick poses as a Bureau of Indian Affairs agent investigating the shooting of Indians for game, conning the archduke out of $6,000 to cover Bransford and his entry fees.
+Meanwhile, Angel receives a telegram instructing him to prevent Maverick from reaching the tournament.
+He and his men capture Maverick and leave him hanging from a tree above a nest of rattlesnakes.
+After they leave, Maverick is saved when the branch breaks.
+Still $2,000 short, he boards the Lauren Belle and finds Bransford, who is herself $4,000 short.
+Spotting the archduke aboard, Maverick poses as a Bureau of Indian Affairs agent investigating the shooting of Indians for sport and cons the archduke out of $6,000, covering both their entry fees.